-Truth restored – Town operations moving forwardin a positive direction
+Truth restored – Town operations moving forward

 PURCELLVILLE, Va., August 7, 2018 — Chief Cynthia McAlister has hit the ground running since resuming her position last Wednesday.
 “Our Chief is focusing on the implementation of a comprehensive transition plan which is designed to examine all elements of the department to strengthen the delivery of public safety with the highest level of efficiency and effectiveness for our community,” said Mayor Kwasi Fraser.
 The Chief is committed toward a goal of achieving a full level of community policing for both our residents and our business community.
 Over the next few months, Chief McAlister will be joined by the Town Manager, David Mekarski to meet with each of our homeowners associations, community groups, business associations and merchant groups.

 This evening, the Chief will be leading a caravan of the Purcellville Police Department, Town representatives and our first responders in celebration of National Night Out (NNO) making stops at a shopping district, neighborhoods and finishing at the Loudoun Valley Community Center.
 NNO is an annual event which promotes police and community partnerships.